Vrajesh420/VrajeshBookStore/VrajeshBookStore/README.txt

 1637
-Created new folder in .DataAccess named Respository and IRepository and modiified the code accordingly 1642
+Created new folder in .DataAccess named Respository and IRepository and modiified the code accordingly

+1642
-Added new CategoryRespository and ICategoryRepository in folders and commit to github 1650
+Added new CategoryRespository and ICategoryRepository in folders and commit to github

+1650
-Added  new SP_Call.cs and ISP_Call.cs in respository folder 1705
+Added  new SP_Call.cs and ISP_Call.cs in respository folder

+1705
 Created new IUnitOfWork and UnitOfWork.cs and added the code in it.

 1722
 Created new layout and add navigation to category page and added javascript file and navigate to category for review

+1750
+Added the parital view that was given in the slides and run the successfully with addition and updation functionality run correctly